ArielBorbon/ArielBorbon/README.md

 ## Hi, I'm Ariel 👋

-Software Developer with expertise in full-stack development, mobile applications, and cloud technologies.
-Passionate about creating innovative solutions that leverage cutting-edge technologies to solve real-world problems.
+Software Engineering student passionate about Java development and creating innovative software solutions.
+Focused on continuous learning and building scalable, high-quality applications.

-I’m passionate about learning, experimenting, and pushing my limits as a developer.
-Whether it’s a personal project or a complex challenge, I enjoy the process of building, failing, and improving every day.
+I enjoy learning, experimenting, and pushing my limits as a developer.
+Whether working on personal projects or tackling complex challenges, I value the process of building, failing, and improving every day.

 - 📫 How to reach me @arielborbon2911@gmail.com
 - ⚡ Fun fact I am a big Hatsune Miku Fan!